DisQada/Workspace/README.md

 - `setup`: Install the required packages as dev dependencies
 - `config`: Read and cache the configuration file
-- `build`: Generate declarations using cached configurations then `clean`
+- `types`: Generate declarations using cached configurations then `clean`
 - `clean`: Clean the declaration files
-- `doc`: Generate documentations using cached configurations
+- `doc/docs`: Generate documentations using cached configurations

 First thing to do is to run the following command to install all the necessary dependencies